 Bureaucratic Politics, Interest Groups, Policy Making, Political Institutions, Regulation

-Susan Webb Yackee is a Vilas Distinguished Achievement Professor of Public Affairs and Political Science at UW-Madison.
-She is the previous Director of the La Follette School of Public Affairs.
+Susan Webb Yackee is a Collins-Bascom Professor of Public Affairs and Political Science at UW-Madison.
+She also serves as the Director of the La Follette School of Public Affairs.

 Her research and teaching interests include the U.S. public policymaking process, public management, regulation, administrative law, and interest group politics.
 Yackee has published articles in a number of journals, including the American Political Science Review, Journal of Politics, Public Administration Review, Journal of Public Administration Research and Theory, British Journal of Political Science, and Journal of Policy Analysis and Management.

+Yackee received the 2019 Herbert A. Simon Career Contribution Award from the Midwest Public Administration Caucus.
+It is the highest award in the field of political science for the study of bureaucracy and public administration.
+She also received the Kellett Mid-Career Award for her research from UW-Madison in 2019.
 Yackee’s article “Clerks or Kings?
-Partisan Alignment and Delegation to the U.S. Bureaucracy” (with Christine Palus) won the 2017 Beryl Radin Award for the best article published in the Journal of Public Administration Research and Theory in the previous year.
+Partisan Alignment and Delegation to the U.S. Bureaucracy” (with Christine Palus) won the 2017 Beryl Radin Award for the best article published in the Journal of Public Administration Research and Theory.